Shawn-Shan/geosearch/README.md

 The nltk tag works inconstantly, and always characterize normal noun as locations.

 The geotext package works fine, but interestingly it couldn’t detect the location, if the word before the location is capitalized.
-Also they have a smaller data base.
+Also it could detect location with more tha two words, like New Zealand.